 If you or someone you know is being bullied or know of any unsafe conditions please report to any Kenton County Employee (teacher, counselor, advisor, principal, secretary).
-You may also report anonymously at 341-KIDS.
+You may also report anonymously on S.T.O.P Tipline.

 Employees are expected to take reasonable and prudent action in situations involving student welfare and safety, including following District policy requirements for intervening and reporting to the Principal or to their immediate supervisor those situations that threaten, harass, or endanger the safety of students, other staff members, or visitors to the school or District.
 Such instances shall include, but are not limited to, bullying or hazing of students and harassment/discrimination of staff, students or visitors by any party.